 earth

 Expanding routes and services will gradually increase fuel consumption.
 EVA Air has established analytical dashboards based on flight operations big data and trained data analysts to stay on top of opportunities seen in the data for fuel and carbon emission reduction.
 We have also developed and implemented feasible fuel-saving and carbon emission reduction strategies in response to environmental changes; these are then gradually integrated as part of our daily SOPs.
 Each fuel-saving and carbon emission reduction measure’s performance is assessed in accordance with its specific implementation operations, to accurately determine actual saving.
-Eight major fuel-saving and carbon emission reduction measures were taken in 2023, resulting in 13,224 tons of fuel savings, equivalent to 154 MWh energy units and 41,787 tons of CO2e emissions.
+Nine major fuel-saving and carbon emission reduction initiatives were implemented in 2024.
+Compared to a scenario without these measures, they resulted in a total fuel savings of 11,309 metric tons, equivalent to 134,501 MWh energy units and 35,737 tons of CO2e emissions.

 Fleet modernization